Gapu Ŋupan

 About

-This extraordinary production and performing team has completed multiple stages of deep development and creation in Australia and Taiwan and includes music producers, musicians, dancers, choreographers, sound and lighting designers, filmmakers and photographers and creative producers from Yirrkala in the NT’s North East Arnhem Land, all the way to Paiwan and Amis peoples in Taiwan.
+This extraordinary production and performing team have completed multiple stages of deep development and creation in Australia and Taiwan and includes music producers, musicians, dancers, choreographers, sound and lighting designers, filmmakers and photographers and creative producers from Yirrkala in the NT’s Northeast Arnhem Land, all the way to Paiwan and Amis peoples in Taiwan.

-These experiences were reciprocated for Taiwanese artists where they would journey to the Northern Territory and make connections through their artistic practice with people and in the NT.
+These experiences were reciprocated for Taiwanese artists where they would journey to the Northern Territory and make connections through their artistic practice.
 It was in 2018 when the successful artist exchange applicants Rachael Wallis and 桑梅絹 Sang Mei-Chuan would first see the birth of what was first a working title “The Voyage of Bayini”, before years later becoming Gapu Ŋupan, a name given to the production by Yirrkala Cultural Consultant and one of the show’s leading performers Banula Marika.

 This project is created and produced by: